spiritinlife/spiritinlife.github.io/_posts/2014-08-02-Implementing-hanging-rack-clothes-js-canvas.markdown

 So this is usefull because now we can say that if we 200 tshirts to show that each have 250 width we can start assigning (x,y) coordinates from the (0,0) point of the world until the end
 So first shirt is (0,0) ,second is (300,0) ,third is (600,0) (we give a 50px margin between them).
 So as we dynamically load these icons we put them in our world coordinate system.
-But this is where it gets awesome , we do not actually put meaning that we do not actually draw them we just say where they belong in our world.In that way we do not use any computational power to actually draw .We will only draw what we can see (this is actually how all games work).
+But this is where it gets awesome , we do not actually put them, meaning that we do not actually draw them we just say where they belong in our world.In that way we do not use any computational power to actually draw them.We will only draw what we can see (this is actually how all games work).

-So our camera also has a coordinate system in the world .It could start from the (0,0) and expand to (0+camera.width,0+camera.height).That defines the space in which we pick shirts(icons ) from the world and draw them on the canvas.
+So our camera also has a coordinate system in the world.<br>
+It could start from the (0,0) and expand to (0+camera.width,0+camera.height).That defines the space in which we pick shirts(icons ) from the world and draw them on the canvas.
-Furthermore we can now scroll by moving the camera inside out world .We can say that when you press right arrow camera moves from (0,0) to (10,0) and expands to (10+camera.width,0+camera.height).In that way we start drawing new icons and stop drawing old ones(everything that has x world coordinate less than 10 in this example)
+Furthermore we can now scroll by moving the camera inside our world .We can say that when you press left arrow ,camera moves from (0,0) to (10,0) and expands to (10+camera.width,0+camera.height).In that way we start drawing new icons and stop drawing old ones(everything that has x world coordinate less than 10 in this example)